devicetree-org/lopper/README.txt

                         compatible = "system-device-tree-v1,lop,load";
                         // load: name of the module to load load = "<python module name>.py";
                 };

+                lop_1 {
+                        compatible = "system-device-tree-v1,lop,load";
+                        load = "cdo.py";
+                        // props describes the extra properties of this assist,
+                        // so they can be loaded and stored with the module props = "id", "file_ext";
+                        // the extension of the output file that this is
+                        // compatible with.
+                        file_ext = ".cdo";
+                        // the id that this module is compatible with id = "xlnx,output,cdo";
+                };

 # assist: call an assist function that is compatible with the id